rtyler/cheetah/recipes/content/Basic_Inheritance.markdown

 ------------------------------
 Whether or not you are aware of it, Cheetah templates are always inheriting from a Python class by default.
-Unless otherwise denoted, Cheetah templates are compiled to Python classes that subclass from the Cheetah.Template.Template class.
+Unless otherwise denoted, Cheetah templates are compiled to Python classes that subclass from the `Cheetah.Template.Template` class.

+What if you would like to introduce your own Template base class?
+Easily acheived by defining your own Template class in a Python module, for example:

     import Cheetah.Template